 Section 488(1)(f) of the LGA authorizes local government to designate DPAs to develop objectives for the form and character of commercial, industrial or multi-family residential development.
 Section 488(1)(h) of the LGA authorizes local government to designate DPAs for the promotion of energy conservation.
-Section 488(1)(i) of the LGA authorizes local government to designate DPAs for the promotion of water conservation.
-Section 488(1)(j) of the LGA authorizes local government to designate DPAs for the promotion of GHG emission reduction.
+Section 488(1)(i) of the LGA authorizes local government to designate DPAs for the promotion of GHG emission reduction.